 At the next time interval, the device knows the number of counts that are due to radon progeny.
 By subtracting that number from the gross counts recorded, the number of counts due to radon gas is calculated.
 From the amount of radon gas, the device again calculates the amount of radon progeny that is generated, and so on.
 This calculation is repeated every 15 seconds.

-The local display on the CT007R is always in Smart mode, while the app can switch between Smart and Dumb modes.
+The local display on the CT007-R is always in Smart mode, while the app can enable or disable Smart mode by sliding a toggle switch.
 (Both calculations are performed all the time and the display just switches which result is displayed.)

-Use the Smart mode when you want to detect rapid changes in radon concentration.
-Use the Dumb mode when you want to see steady values displayed.
+Use Smart mode when you want to detect rapid changes in radon concentration.
+Use Standard mode when you want to see steady values displayed.